burst-apps-team/burst-wiki/brs-macos-installation.md

      $ brew install mariadb

-#### 3. Start MariaDB and create a user for the wallet to use
+#### 3. Start MariaDB and create a user for the wallet

-You can use brew to start the MariaDB service for you by typing.

     $ brew services start mariadb

-Once that task has completed and MariaDB is up and running, you can log into MariaDB to create a new wallet database and add a user to manage it.
+Once MariaDB is running, log into MariaDB to create a new wallet database and add a user to manage it.
 Note: Your MariaDB server will likely not have a root password set.
-You should google and find how to set a new root password.
+Consult google for instructions for setting a new root password.

     $ mysql -u root -p -h localhost

-Once you’ve successfully logged into MariaDB, you can execute the following SQL commands.
+Once you have successfully logged into MariaDB, execute the following SQL commands.

     CREATE DATABASE burstwallet;